 As a shareholder of Chalone Vineyard stock during the 1980s and 1990s, I enjoyed many marvelous Reserve Pinot Noirs from this source.
 The annual shareholder's parties were legendary.

 Robert Cook joined Chalone in 2007 as senior winemaker.
-He crafts an estate Pinot Noir from the Chalone Vineyard as well as a second bottling sourced from other Monterey vineyards.
-A Heritage Pinot Noir is only sold in the tasting room.
+He produced an estate Pinot Noir from the Chalone Vineyard as well as a second bottling sourced from other Monterey vineyards.
+A Heritage Pinot Noir was only sold in the tasting room.
 A second value priced label, Gavilan, is also available.

 2007 Chalone Vineyard Monterey County Pinot Noir